Paris’s Secret Vineyard in Montmartre

-Every year on the second week of October we celebrate Montmartre’s grape harvest called the Fete de Vendanges de Montmartre, a jubilatory event with a costume parade, street performances, concerts, giant picnics, and of course wine drinking.
+Every year in the second week of October, we celebrate Montmartre’s grape harvest, called the Fete de Vendanges de Montmartre, a jubilatory event with a costume parade, street performances, concerts, giant picnics, and of course, wine drinking.
 But did you know that Montmartre is the last working vineyard in Paris?
 What a great attribute to a city that has it all and still maintains a rural ritual in an urban setting.
 Actually, the region of Paris has a long history of vineyards when most of the city was farming land and Montmartre was a picturesque hill, covered with windmills.

 A Little History of Montmartre’s Vineyard